-- when you get lost, to find your way in the fog.
+- When you get lost, find your way in the fog.

-Finally, an obvious and compulsory precaution; always carry a paper map and a compass, add an altimeter when in the mountains because electronic devices are not immune to breakdown or battery failure.
+Finally, an evident and compulsory precaution; always carry a paper map and a compass, and add an altimeter when in the mountains because electronic devices are not immune to breakdown or battery failure.